kevinlimk/BeijingPM2.5/README.md

 Installation
 ---

-Assuming that Python 3 and Jupyter Notebook are already installed:
+Assuming that Python 3 is already installed:

   * Clone the BeijingPM2.5 repo.
   * Navigate to the BeijingPM2.5 directory and run venv: `python3 -m venv env`